Kaltsoon/data-management-and-databases/exercises/case-assignment.md

 ## Step 2: Physical design, implementation in SQL Server, and testing

 > [!IMPORTANT]
 > It is normal that the database design changes during the development process.
-If need to changes arise, just make the necessary changes to the previous step's design documents.
+If changes are needed, make the necessary updates to the previous step's design documents.

 ### Physical design and implementation